 Alison Moschetta has spent the last 25 years working in various Executive positions in the service industry and has had the privilege of working with all sorts of individuals at all levels in the corporate environment.
 In 2006 Alison fell pregnant with her fourth child and on the 22nd June 2007 Lucca entered the world.
 Lucca was born with a rare disease called Riegers Syndrome as well as being born with septasimea.
 Lucca’s prognosis for survival beyond the first evening was slim.
 Being the little fighter he is, Lucca pushed through and spent the first 4 months of his life in Neonate.
-Besides the challenges of Reigers Syndrome Lucca suffered brain damage and hearing loss aggravated by the length of time spent on life support.
+Lucca was initially diagnosed with Rieger Syndrome but finally at the age of 11 after genetic tests being done overseas Lucca was officially diagnosed with a terminal deletion of chromosome 6p25.3 to 6p25.
+This deletion has resulted in developmental delays which has affected all parts of the brain, eye and hearing impairments, which has also been aggravated by the length of time spent on life support.

 Ashley Heine studied sports psychology and completed his honours in sports science at the University of Johannesburg.
 During undergrad he completed courses in child psychology and has also completed Level 1 first aid, Level 2 first aid and his assistant paramedic course.
 Working for the university with athletes and children for the past few years, Ashley has gained a lot of experience in gross motor activity and fine motor ball skills.

 Living in a home with a special needs brother Ashley has been exposed to the daily challenges this brings and he has come to realise just how special these children are and how special they can enhance your life in their own way.
-Ashley emanates a wonderful calmness to all the L.U.C.C.A team, children and parents on a daily basis, and it is an absolute pleasure having him as an Executive member of the board.
+Ashley emanates a wonderful calmness to all the L.U.C.C.A team, children and parents on a daily basis, and it is an absolute pleasure having him as a member of our management team.